selivan/ansible-ssh/README.md

 # ansible-ssh

-Ansible installation has all necessary parameters for connecting to managed hosts.
-Duplicationg this parameters in `~/.ssh/config` is not convenient, especially if dynamic inventory is used.
+An Ansible installation has all necessary parameters for connecting to managed hosts.
+Duplicating these parameters in `~/.ssh/config` is not convenient, especially if a dynamic inventory is used.

-This script parses ansible configuration to get that parameters.
+This script parses ansible configuration to get these parameters.
 Just place it somewhere in your `$PATH`, like `~/.local/bin`.

 Considered inventory variables: `ansible_host`, `ansible_ssh_host`, `ansible_user`, `ansible_ssh_user`, `ansible_port`, `ansible_ssh_port`, `ansible_ssh_private_key_file`, `ansible_ssh_common_args`, `ansible_ssh_extra_args`.